Vietnam World Heritage Sites

 • Xoan Singing - recognized as Intangible Cultural Heritage in 2011

-Other sites in Vietnam are listed as World Biosphere reserve: Can Gio Mangrove (2000), Cat Tien national park (2001), Mui Ca Mau (2009), Cham Island (2009)
+Additionally, numerous locations in Vietnam hold the designation of UNESCO Biosphere Reserves, including Can Gio Mangrove (2000), Cat Tien National Park (2001), Mui Ca Mau (2009), and Cham Island (2009).

 Comments (0)